gryphbecrazeh/pios/README.md

 #Fixed--9/11/2019- REMOVING ORDERD SKUS STILL DOESN'T HAPPEN IMMEDIATELY/REMOVING ORDERED SKUS REMOVES THINGS OTHER THAN THE ORDERED SKU THAT WE ARE ATTEMPTING TO REMOVE \*

-order manager can get oout of sync and lose all products, but re-appear on refresh disappear on entering and exitting a modal from another page, more than likely from the clear orderedSkus function -to fix, get ordered skus on page load of orderManager, or, getOrderedSkus through top componenet, and filter the ordered skus when accessed from order specific modals, and never clear

 #removing items from order can remove seemingly random item

-adding item as ready to ship, adds the item to whatever order is ready to ship at the time

 #setting order as ready to ship on order manager page, causes everything to disappear